xymaxim/ytpb/README.rst

 *(DISCLAMER: Work in progress.
 Any ideas and contributions are welcome.)*

 *Ytpb* is a playback for YouTube live streams written in Python.
 It lets you go back to past moments beyond the limit of the standard player.
 You can keep stream excerpts by downloading audio and/or video and capturing images or play them instantly (without downloading) in your video player via MPEG-DASH.

 **Features**

 - Command line interface (CLI) and Python library
 - Download audio and/or video excerpts of live streams
 - Precisely cut to exact moments without slow re-encoding
+- Capture a single frame or create time-lapse images
 - Compose MPEG-DASH manifests to play excerpts instantly
-- Capture a single frame or create time-lapse images
+- Play and rewind streams interactively (mpv only)
 - Makes use of `yt-dlp <https://github.com/yt-dlp/yt-dlp/>`_ to reliably extract information about videos